Holding an event

 Please email the event service with the following information:

-1. A few sentences to introduce yourself/your company and your experience in delivering similar events.
+1. A few sentences to introduce your organisation and experience in delivering similar events.

 2. A site map showing proposed site layout and location (and/or route map where applicable).